MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

       1. `select volume 2` (depends on which volume is the OS drive)
       1. `extend size 72000` (to extend the drive by 72 GB, from 128 GB to 200 GB)

-1. Install any additional software on the VM.
+1. Install any desired additional software on the VM.

 1. To customize the permissions of the pipeline agent user, you can create a user named `AzDevOps`, and grant that user the permissions you require.
 This user will be created by the scaleset agent startup script if it does not already exist.